 - In the fall of 2008, leading into the new year of 2009, there was a wide spread fear in American culture over the economic melt down that had occurred on September 1, 2008.
 First, Leman Brothers went bankrupt, followed by many other brokerage and financial institutions.
 An economic meltdown occurred on Wall Street and there was wide spread panic throughout the land, with people fearing they had lost all of their investments and their wealth – and many of them did lose everything.

-In today’s Scripture reference, Moses, the first leader of the nation of Israel, was challenging his people to resist their fears and to return to an abiding faith in the God who had provided for them.
-It had been 40 years since their biggest failure as a young nation.
-Moses was reminding them that God was about to give them a second chance to go in and claim the Promised Land.
-He begged them not to make the mistake they made 40 years ago.
-That mistake led them into a forty-year pilgrimage in the wilderness.
-He wanted them to learn from that experience and to be a people of faith and not of fear.
+Let’s look at the life of Moses.
+In Deuteronomy chapter 1, Moses was once again challenging his people to resist their fears and to return to an abiding faith in the God who had continually provided for them.
+You see, it had been 40 years since their biggest failure as a young nation when rather than trust God to open the door into the Promised Land, the people had caved to fear.
+So, Moses was reminding them that God was about to give them a second chance to go in and claim what was rightfully theirs.
+He begged them not to make the same mistake they made 40 years ago, which led them into a forty-year pilgrimage in the wilderness.
+Moses wanted them to learn from that experience and to be a people of faith, not fear.

-The words of Moses apply to all of us today, both as individuals and as the body of Christ.
+These words Moses spoke to the people still apply to all of us today, both as individuals and as the body of Christ.
 As we move through a year when fear threatens to engulf us all, we are called to be a people of faith and not fear.
 Isaiah 41:10 tells us, “So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.”